Vinnie Sunseri

 Sunseri began his career at Marvin Ridge High School in Waxhaw, North Carolina.
 As a junior, he made 107 tackles, 15 tackles for loss, two sacks, and five interceptions, while also rushing for 305 yards and three touchdowns.
-He moved to Northridge High School in January 2010; as a senior he recorded 144 tackles, 19 tackles for loss, three interceptions, four fumble recoveries, and two touchdowns.
+He moved to Northridge High School in Tuscaloosa, Alabama. in January 2010; as a senior he recorded 144 tackles, 19 tackles for loss, three interceptions, four fumble recoveries, and two touchdowns.
 He was selected to play in the Under Armour All-America Game.
 Considered a four-star recruit by ESPN.com, Sunseri was listed as the No. 18 outside linebacker in the nation in 2011.

 College career

 As a freshman in 2011, Sunseri was second on the team with 11 special teams tackles, all coming on kickoff coverage.
 He has 31 total tackles to rank eighth on the team.
 He also plays on the punt return team and has recorded several attention-grabbing blocks.
 Against Kent State, he set a career-high with six tackles, including three solo stops.
 Along with fellow freshman Trey DePriest, he registered several big hits on kickoff coverage.
 He also saw time at safety in the 48–7 win.
 He was selected as the coaches' Special Teams Player of the Week.
 Against Penn State, he did not have a tackle but was named a Special Teams Player of the Week with excellent coverage on the kickoff team and blocking on punt return.
 Against North Texas, he recorded another big tackle night with six stops split between special teams and safety.
 Sunseri had three solo tackles against the Mean Green.
 Against Arkansas, he assisted on two tackles in the win against the Razorbacks.
 Against Florida, he was named a Special Teams Player of the Week by the Alabama coaching staff.
 He recorded two solo tackles and forced a fumble.
 Against Ole Miss, Sunseri was once again named a Special Teams Player of the Week by the Alabama coaching staff.
 He totaled six tackles, including four solo stops, against the Rebels.
 Against Tennessee, he totaled two tackles, including a solo stop.
 He recovered his first career fumble in the win against the Volunteers.
 Against Georgia Southern, he was named one of the Alabama coaching staff's Special Teams Players of the Week.
 He recorded one solo tackle on kickoff coverage.
 Against Auburn, Sunseri tied a career-high with six tackles, including four solo stops.
 He recorded a quarterback hurry against the Tigers.
 He played significant time at safety in the second half against the Tigers.